Achievable logoAchievable logo

 • Altered catecholamine (epinephrine/norepinephrine) patterns

-These hormonal shifts reflect a chronic stress response, negatively affecting recovery, mood, and metabolism.
+These hormonal shifts reflect a chronic stress response that can negatively affect recovery, mood, and metabolism.
 Because no single marker can diagnose overtraining syndrome (OTS), coaches and practitioners should consider a combination of performance measures, mood state, and physiological indicators when assessing an athlete’s status.

 Strategies for preventing overtraining syndrome